dibyendumajumdar/ravi/readthedocs/ravi-llvm-instructions.rst

 Building Ravi with LLVM JIT backend enabled
 -------------------------------------------
-I am developing Ravi using Visual Studio 2017 Community Edition on Windows 10 64bit, gcc on Unbuntu 64-bit, and clang/Xcode on MAC OS X. I was also able to successfully build a Ubuntu version on Windows 10 using the newly released Ubuntu/Linux sub-system for Windows 10.
+I am developing Ravi using Visual Studio 2017 Community Edition on Windows 10 64bit, gcc on Linux 64-bit, and clang/Xcode on MAC OS X. I was also able to successfully build a Ubuntu version on Windows 10 using the newly released Ubuntu/Linux sub-system for Windows 10.

 .. note:: Location of cmake files prior to LLVM 3.9 was ``$LLVM_INSTALL_DIR/share/llvm/cmake``.

 Assuming that LLVM has been installed as described above, then on Windows I invoke the cmake config as follows::

   cd build
-  cmake -DLLVM_JIT=ON -DCMAKE_INSTALL_PREFIX=c:\Software\ravi -DLLVM_DIR=c:\Software\llvm\lib\cmake\llvm -G "Visual Studio 15 2017 Win64" ..
+  cmake -DLLVM_JIT=ON -DCMAKE_INSTALL_PREFIX=c:\Software\ravi -DLLVM_DIR=c:\Software\llvm801\lib\cmake\llvm -G "Visual Studio 15 2017 Win64" ..

 I then open the solution in VS2017 and do a build from there.